PMurph/Whiteboard/README.md

 * Jasmine (Testing framework and runner)

 ### Windows
-Must run shell (command prompt, git bash) as administrator for grunt script to execute.
-This is becuase mongoDB is run as a server and only an administrator can start and stop them.
+Must run shell (command prompt, git bash) as administrator for grunt script to execute server and database.
+This is becuase mongoDB is run as a background service and only an administrator can start and stop them.

 ### Useful dev tools/commands
 Clean node modules: